basmoura/basmoura/README.md

 # Basmoura

-TODO: Write a gem description
+This is a simple gem to show my professional informations.

 ## Installation